ujjwalmsft/architecture-center/docs/cloud-fundamentals/architecture-guide/design-principles/index.md

 author: MikeWasson
 ---

-# Design principles for Azure applications
+# Ten design principles for the cloud

 Follow these design principles to make your application more scalable, resilient, and manageable.